bomonike/bomonike.github.io/countries.md

    * Start DST on the First Saturday in September, 24:00 UTC−04:00
    * Stop.
 DST	on the First Saturday in April, 24:00 UTC−03:00

-As of 2026, almost all Latin American countries do not use DST.
+As of 2026, DST is not used by Latin American countries.
 Brazil abolished seasonal clock changes in 2019 and now uses four standard time zones year‑round.

 ## Country groups

 The <a target="_blank" href="https://www.mercosur.int/en/about-mercosur/what-is-mercosur">MERCOSUR</a> (Mercado Común del Sur, or Southern Common Market) refers to a South American regional economic and political bloc created in 1991 by the Treaty of Asencion among full members Brazil, Paraguay, Uruguay, Bolivia, Venezuela.
 But Venezuela's membership was suspended in 2016.
-Associate members, with more limited trade and participation rights are, on the west coast: (Colombia, Ecuador, Peru, Chile) and on the Northern coast: Guyana, and Suriname, Panama.
+Associate members, with more limited trade and participation rights are, on the west coast: (Colombia, Ecuador, Peru, Chile) and on the Northern coast: Guyana, and Suriname, plus Panama.
 Unlike the EU, MERCOSUR is primarily a free-trade area and customs union, not a shared-market system with a common currency or fully unified laws.
-French Guiana is not a member because it's an overseas department and region of France.
+French Guiana is not a member because it's a region of France and the only EU territory overseas department in South America.

 The <strong>EU (European Union)</strong> is a political and economic union of 27 member countries.
 20 of the 27 EU countries are in the "eurozone" where the euro (€) is the official currency since 2002.
 Members of the Economic Monetary Union (EMU) follow unified monetary policies managed by the European Central Bank (ECB).
 Some non-EU microstates also use the Euro by arrangement.
 Poland and Hungary do not use the euro.